newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/auto-body-repair-license.md

 formName: BLC-25
 ---

-The auto-body repair license can be obtained from the Motor Vehicle Commission.
-To receive a license you must be 18 years or older, have the legal capacity to contract and be liable for all debt incurred, and have no criminal record.
+Auto-body repair businesses are required to obtain a license.
+To apply for a license you must be 18 years or older, have the legal capacity to contract and be liable for all debt incurred, and have no criminal record.

 ---